flutter/devtools/CONTRIBUTING.md

 ### Set up your DevTools environment

-> Before setting up your DevTools environment, please make sure you have [cloned the Flutter SDK from GitHub](https://docs.flutter.dev/get-started/install/macos#downloading-straight-from-github-instead-of-using-an-archive) and added the included `flutter` and `dart` executables to your `PATH` environment variable (see Flutter instructions for how to [update your PATH](https://docs.flutter.dev/get-started/install/macos#update-your-path)).
+**Before setting up your DevTools environment**, please make sure you have [cloned the Flutter SDK from GitHub](https://docs.flutter.dev/get-started/install/macos#downloading-straight-from-github-instead-of-using-an-archive) and added the included `flutter` and `dart` executables to your `PATH` environment variable (see Flutter instructions for how to [update your PATH](https://docs.flutter.dev/get-started/install/macos#update-your-path)).

->
-> Typing `which flutter` and `which dart` into your terminal should print the path to those binaries from Flutter SDK you cloned from Github.
+Typing `which flutter` and `which dart` (or `where.exe flutter` and `where.exe dart` for Windows) into your terminal should print the path to the binaries from Flutter SDK you cloned from Github.

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the DevTools repo to your own Github account, and then clone it using SSH.
 If you haven't already, you may need to